 The last step is easy.
 Print the checks, have the owner sign them, insert into envelopes and hand them out on payday.

 Many employers now use electronic payments to bank accounts.
 I encourage this but there is an electronic delay of two days (normal processing time).
-If using this type of a system, time sheets need to get the bookkeeper by Monday morning, two days earlier.
+If using this type of system, time sheets need to get the bookkeeper by Monday morning, two days earlier.
 In effect the entire process is shifted ahead by the electronic processing time.
 Timing is critical when processing payroll.

 Summary – A Simple Payroll